-Section Policy/Objective 6.2 1 oney/Objective Objective Limit opportunities for additional residential development.
+Section Policy/Objective 6.2 1 oney/objective Timit our out with a few of distance well and a deal down out Objective Limit opportunities for additional residential development.
 6.2.1 Policy Lands within the Rural Lands designation are shown on Map No. 3 6.2.1 Policy The minimum parcel size for lands within the Rural Residential Land Use designation 6.2.2 shall be 2.0 ha.
-Policy Despite policy 6.2.2 above, or the current zoning in place at the time of application, the 6.2.3 Regional District of Nanaimo may support the creation of more compact residential clusters through a rezoning on lands within this designation which may include smaller lots and/or a subdivision pursuant to the Strata Property Act subject to the following: 1.
-The proposal must include a significant agricultural or resource component which would contribute towards making Electoral Area 'A' in a leader in local food production, contribute to the rural economy, and/or result in the preservation of environmentally sensitive lands; 2.
-The proposal does not result in more dwelling units and/or lots than what is permitted by the zoning in place at the time the application is made.
+Policy Despite policy 6.2.2 above, or the current zoning in place at the time of application, the 6.2.3 Regional District of Nanaimo may support the creation of more compact residential clusters through a rezoning on lands within this designation which may include smaller lots and/or a subdivision pursuant to the Strata Property Act subject to the following: lots and/or a subdivision parsuant to the strata respectly her subject to the following.
+The proposal must include a significant agricultural or resource component which would contribute towards making Electoral Area 'A' in a leader in local food production, contribute to the rural economy, and/or result in the preservation of environmentally sensitive lands; The proposal does not result in more dwelling units and/or lots than what is permitted by the zoning in place at the time the application is made.
 The overall density and/or number of parcels shall be determined based on the buildable area of the subject property and not the total site area as determined by the Regional District of Nanaimo; 3.
 Where the proposed development is adjacent to agricultural operations or land within the Agricultural Land Reserve, the proposal must include a vegetated